 Making your business legit means creating a solid foundation that allows your business to operate properly, and to be perceived as reputable to potential customers, other businesses, and even to lenders.
 Here’s a step-by-step list to get you started.

 Think this one through carefully.
-Not only do you want to make sure it will be unique and memorable, you’ll also want to make sure it is legally available.
+Not only do you want to make sure it will be unique and memorable, you’ll also want to make the name you want is legally available.
 Just because there are other businesses with similar names doesn’t mean you can’t use it, but be careful.
 If your business name is similar to another business— particularly one in your geographic area— your business credit profiles could get mixed up with one another.

 You may not have to get an expensive business landline from your local telecom, but you do need a number to give out to clients and customers, and it should be answered in a professional manner.
-You may want to use a service like GoDaddy SmartLine to add a business phone number to your cell phone.
-You can also investigate using a virtual business telephone service or answering service.
+You may want to use a service like GoDaddy SmartLine or Google Voice to add a business phone number to your cell phone. if you expect a lot of calls from prospective customers, consider using a virtual business telephone service or answering service.

 While it may be tempting for many business owners to just give it a whirl as a sole proprietor, you may be taking unnecessary risk.
 If your business gets into any kind of legal hot water, your personal assets could be at risk.